lokesh-coder/lesyjs/docs/src/markdown/docs/main/core/commands.md

 #### args

 These are the arguments schema.
-This has inbuild validation. [refer](foobar) Validator helper.
+This has built-in validation. [refer](foobar) Validator helper.

 ```typescript
 {